 From 2009 through 2015, he founded and/or led several specialty finance enterprises including Applied Data Finance (a consumer finance company), North Mill Capital (an asset-based lender), North Mill Equipment (an equipment lessor), and Lantern Endowment Partners (an investment fund).

 From 2001 through 2009, he founded and served as Managing Partner of D.B.
-Zwirn & Co., a global special situations firm originally co-founded by, and spun off from, Highbridge Capital Management, for which he also served as Managing Director.
+Zwirn & Co., a $6 billion global special situations firm originally co-founded by, and spun off from, Highbridge Capital Management, for which he also served as Managing Director and founder of the Special Opportunities Group.
 During 2000 and 2001, he founded and created the Special Opportunities Group of MSD Capital, the private investment firm of Michael Dell.

-He serves on the Board of Trustees of the Brookings Institution, the Board of Trustees of Barnard College of Columbia University, the Executive Board of the University of Pennsylvania’s Jerome Fisher Program in Management & Technology and the Board of Overseers for the School of Social Policy & Practice at the University of Pennsylvania.
-He previously served on the Leadership Council of the Robin Hood Foundation and the Board of Trustees of the New York Public Theater.
+He currently serves as Senior Trustee of the Brookings Institution, Executive Board Member of the University of Pennsylvania’s Jerome Fisher Program in Management & Technology, and on the Board of Overseers for the School of Social Policy & Practice at the University of Pennsylvania.
+He previously served on the Leadership Council of the Robin Hood Foundation, the Board of Trustees of Barnard College of Columbia University, and the Board of Trustees of the New York Public Theater.

 He has an M.B.A. from the Harvard Business School (1998) as well as a B.S.
 Econ. and a B.A.S.
 (C.S.) from the University of Pennsylvania’s Wharton School of Business (1993) and Moore School of Electrical Engineering (1993), respectively.